General Overview:

 Yes, depending on scheduling and availability, students in the Early College program will be able to take Honors or AP courses through North High’s program alongside their El Camino College courses.

-Grade Point Average (GPA):
+Grade Point Average (GPA) and Transcripts:

 The grades in college courses will have a positive impact on a student’s GPA when they apply for a four-year college or university.
 Students who earn a grade of C or better in a transferable college course are granted an extra grade point for the calculation of their UC/CSU GPA.
 Please note that UCs/CSUs allow for a maximum of eight extra grade points for calculating the GPA.